wfjm/w11/doc/w11a_known_issues.md

 The RK11/RK05 hardware poll logic is probably not reflecting the behaviour of the real drive.

-- **TCK-035 pri=L: RK11: no proper `NXM` check in 18bit systems**
-No `NXM` error is generated when a RK11 read or write reaches the top of memory in 18 bit addressing.
-Crash dump routines use this to detect end-of-memory.

 - **TCK-032 pri=M: RK11: polling on `DRY` in `RKDS` doesn't work**
 `DRY` in `RKDS` goes 1->0 immediately with `RDY` in `RKCS` when a function is started.
 In a real RK05 drive `DRY` went to 0 after a short delay.
 Some